Aboriginal Community Partnership Principles 2020-2022

 About these partnership principles

-These principles have been developed in response to feedback from Victorian Aboriginal community members and organisations and aim to embed leading practice into our functions and services.
-Establishing these Principles was a key commitment of our Aboriginal Community Engagement Strategy 2020 – 22.
+These principles have been developed in response to feedback from First Nations community members and organisations and aim to embed leading practice into our functions and services.
+Establishing these principles was a key commitment of our Aboriginal Community Engagement Strategy 2020 – 22.

-The Commission recognises and respects the unique position of Aboriginal Victorians as First Nations peoples and the central importance of self-determination.
-As a non-Indigenous organisation working to advance Aboriginal rights, we understand that the way we work is critical to advancing the values we espouse.
+The Commission recognises and respects the unique position of First Nations peoples and the central importance of self-determination.
+As a non-Indigenous organisation working to advance First Nations rights, we understand that the way we work is critical to advancing the values we espouse.